nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 #### 3-2-2 Documentation, Automation, Testing, Deployment ####

 All of our software is thoroughly documented.
 We not only create user documentation (which is then validated by users as each individual new feature is continuously delivered into production) and developer documentation in the form of in-repository documents, in-line comments (where the domain, abstractions, or algorithms may be confusing), and thorough test suites.
 We also strive for self-documenting code, verbose and meaningful commit messages on atomic (transactional) commits, short-lived branches, a master branch which is always green and deployable, and a continuous integration (CI) system which not only alerts developers to broken builds but provides proactive insight into deployment and environmental failures.
 This is done by creating a CI environment which is nearer the production environment than the development environment, where this makes sense.
+The more of this documentation which can live in version control (we prefer Git), the better.

 Major architectural decisions will be captured within the version control system as Architectural Decision Records (ADRs)[1] in an immutable, linear fashion.
 Every software project should contain a README which serves as the _only_ point of entry required for a user, sysadmin, or new developer.
 Where documentation is not possible (for passwords, keys, and other secrets) the team members responsible are called out explicitly in either documentation -- preferably within the README itself -- or through automation tools at the point where interjection is necessary.
 A new user (playing a "sysadmin" role) should be able to install any piece of software with a single package or script for installation.
 With respect to operations in canonical environments (say, http://hotosm.org) this automation should include provisioning and orchestration.